MEleonoraRossi/BigDataPhylogeny-Course/Day4/Lab7.md

   ### 3.2 Networks in SplitsTree
   #### Phylogenetic Networks and Reticulation
   `SplitsTree` implements neighbour-net and splits-graph algorithms that display incompatible phylogenetic signal as parallelograms (boxes) rather than forcing a single bifurcating topology.
 Large boxes indicate conflicting signal from:
-•	Recombination (reshuffling of genetic material)
+•	Recombination (reshuffling of genetic material).
+Think in the marker you are analysing, mitochondrial genes do not recombine, for instance...
 •	Hybridisation / introgression (gene flow between lineages)
 •	Incomplete lineage sorting (ILS) — ancestral polymorphism retained across speciation events
 •	Saturation / homoplasy in the sequences

   If you didn't do it yet, download [SplitsTree6](https://software-ab.cs.uni-tuebingen.de/download/splitstree6/welcome.html) and install.

-1. Open SplitsTree > File > Open > select your aligned COI FASTA or NEXUS.
+1. Open `SplitsTree > File > Open > select your aligned COI FASTA or NEXUS`.
 2. The default view uses Neighbour-Net.
 Examine the network.
-3. Go to Analysis > Bootstrap (100 replicates) to assess support for splits.
+3. Go to `Analysis > Bootstrap` (100 replicates) to assess support for splits.
 4. Try the same with the 16S and H3 markers separately.
 Do they show the same topology?

   ### 3.3 Trees vs network comparison